 New album: The Biting Tempo by Houg

 After collaborating with musicians all over Asia, chillwave artist and producer Houg debuts his solo album.
 ‘The Biting Tempo’ is a tell-all about Houg’s four-year living stint in Australia – the good, the bad and the ugly.

 “The album captures the five stages of grief, catalysed by time, from denial to anger, to bargaining and then depression, and finally, acceptance.
 I want these stories to serve as an aural companion to those who struggle and hopefully, they’d find value in these songs, particularly with helping them through these issues.”
-First on our must-play list is the album’s focus single ‘DXO’ which explores a dual life of working at a part-time job by day and a musician by night.
+First on our must-play list is the album’s focus single ‘DXO’ which explores a dual life of working at a part-time job by day and being a musician by night.

 New single: So, What Now? by Xingfoo&Roy

 Indie emo band Xingfoo&Roy releases a three-track long music video about the trials and tribulations of a 20-ish-year-old Singaporean.
 We love the earnest lyrics and early 2000s post-rock and 2010s emo revival sounds.

 We’re stoked to witness a sea of local talent releasing fresh new music releases in Singapore!
 If you have an upcoming music release or think your favourite artiste is worthy of a shoutout, holla at us at [email protected].